 GFRG is an acronym for Glass Fibre Reinforced Gypsum.
 It is a product that was originally developed and used in Australia since 1990 by Rapid wall Building Systems.

 GFRG panels are a modern trend in rapid building construction technology.
 These panels are made up of high-strength, resistant, glass fibres bonded with high-density gypsum cement.
 Presently, this method of construction is broadly accepted by some Asian nations, namely India, China, Saudi Arabia, and Oman.

-Advantages of using GFRG panel for houses are listed below:
+Advantages of using the GFRG panel for houses are listed below:

-- High-speed construction: Construction timeline has decreased by 30-40% because the GFRG panels are already manufactured.
+- High-speed construction: The construction timeline has decreased by 30-40% because the GFRG panels are already manufactured.